-Effective May 1, 2017, the Company (Lender) amended its revolving line of credit agreement with GIAC (Borrower) from \$350 million to \$750 million.
-The terms of the credit agreement state that future drawing, if any, (not at the time overdue) shall bear interest at a rate per annum equal to (a) the Prime Rate plus 1.00% if a Prime Rate Loan or (b) the Eurodollar Rate plus 1.00% if a Eurodollar Rate Loan.
+Effective May 1, 2017, the Company (Lender) amended its revolving line of credit agreement with GIAC (Borrower) to increase it from \$350 million to \$750 million.
+The terms of the credit agreement state that future drawing, if any, (not at the time overdue) shall bear interest at a rate per annum equal to (a) the Prime Rate plus 1.00% if a PrimeRate Loan or (b) the Eurodollar Rate plus 1.00% if a Eurodollar Rate Loan.
 In the event any drawing on the line of credit becomes due, whether by acceleration or otherwise, it shall bear interest at a rate per annum equal to the Prime Rate plus 2.00%.
 Additionally, a commitment fee equal to 0.125% per annum of the amount of this line of credit shall be paid by Borrower to Lender, such amount to be paid in quarterly installments on the last day of each March, June, September and December or on the termination of this line of credit.
-For value received, the Borrower, promises to pay on the maturity date or dates determined by the Lender, the principal sum of \$750 million or the aggregate unpaid principal sum of all Loans which the Lender actually makes to the Borrower, whichever amount is less, together with interest in arrears payable on each Interest Due Date at a rate computed on the basis of a 360-day year for the actual number of days in each interest period.
+For Value Received, the Borrower, promises to pay on the maturity date or dates determined by the Lender, the principal sum of \$750 million or the aggregate unpaid principal sum of all Loans which the Lender actually makes to the Borrower, whichever amount is less, together with interest in arrears payable on each Interest Due Date at a rate computed on the basis of a 360-day year for the actual number of days in each interest period.
 The line of credit agreement shall have an initial term of 364 days beginning with the date first stated above, and shall automatically renew for successive periods of 364 days, unless the Lender notifies the Borrower of its intention not to renew the line of credit agreement not less than sixty (60) days prior to the expiration of the then existing term.
 GIAC is in compliance with certain financial covenants imposed by the line of credit agreement.
-As of December 31, 2018, and 2017 there were no outstanding drawings on the line of credit.
-Interest income and commitment income of \$1 million and \$3 million for the twelve months ended December 31, 2018 and 2017, respectively, are included in Net investment income in the Statutory Basis Statements of Operations.
+As of December 31, 2019 and 2018, there were no outstanding drawings on the line of credit.
+Interest income and commitment income of \$0.4 million and \$1 million for the twelve months ended December 31, 2019 and December 31, 2018, respectively, are included in Net investment income in the Statutory Basis Statements of Operations.